-Let’s face it, a small-dog puppy is busy, curious, and in constant motion (except when he conks-out and takes a well-deserved nap).
+Let’s face it, a small-breed puppy is busy, curious and in constant motion (except when he conks out and takes a well-deserved nap).
 Be careful when playing with him, or walking him, since he still has soft and pliable bones.
-Avoid overburdening his body and joints at this point in his development.
-It’s best to hold off until your little friend is more developed.
+Avoid overdoing it at this point in his development.
+It’s best to hold off long walks or intense exercise until your little friend is more developed.

 Like you, your puppy needs some time to digest his food after a meal.
 Typically puppies like to have a nap after a meal, so don’t force your little friend to exercise when his belly is full.